UMass-RC/unity-docs/docs/connecting/ssh.md

 ![PuTTY Save](res/putty-save.png)

 ### Linux/Mac Users ###
-Most distributions of linux come with the openssh client, which you can use to connect to the cluster.
+Most distributions of linux come with the OpenSSH client, which you can use to connect to the cluster.

 If the file `~/.ssh/config` doesn't exist, create it.
 Append the following contents:
 ```